-63 Following the general accounting principles for business combinations, the insurance contracts issued, and reinsurance contracts held acquired are treated as if issued by the acquirer at the acquisition date.
+- 71 Following the normal principles for business combinations, the insurance contracts issued and reinsurance contracts held acquired are treated as if issued by the acquirer at the acquisition date.
 On acquisition, the acquirer will have to assess whether the contracts at that date meets the definition of an insurance contract or not.
 If contracts fall within IFRS 17, the level of aggregation requirements are applied and the CSM determined as well as relevant assumptions reset (e.g. discount rate and coverage period).
-The fair value of the contracts at the date of acquisition is regarded as consideration received or paid (and hence the amount of premium received that is considered when determining the CSM).

-- 64 When applying IFRS 17 for the first time, an entity that previously was an acquirer in a business combination shall classify a liability for settlement of claims as a liability for remaining coverage if the entity acquired the insurance contract during the claims settlement period and, at the acquisition date, the amount of claims is still uncertain. - 65 When an entity is not able to apply the previous requirement retrospectively, an entity may: - (a) classify as a liability for incurred claims a liability for settlement of claims incurred before an insurance contract was acquired (when applying the modified retrospective approach); or - (b) apply the fair value approach to classify such a liability as a liability for incurred claims.
+The fair value of the contracts at the date of acquisition is regarded as consideration received or paid (and hence the amount of premium received that is considered when determining the CSM). - 72 When applying IFRS 17 for the first time, an entity shall classify a liability for settlement of claims as a liability for remaining coverage if the entity acquired the insurance contract during the claims settlement period and, at the acquisition date, the amount of claims is still uncertain. - 73 When an entity is not able to apply the previous requirement retrospectively, an entity may: - (a) classify as a liability for incurred claims a liability for settlement of claims incurred before an insurance contract was acquired (when applying the modified retrospective approach); or - (b) apply the fair value approach to classify such a liability as a liability for incurred claims.